Evolutionary Optimization of Physics-Informed Neural Networks: Advancing Generalizability by the Baldwin Effect: Experimental Studies

 \subsubsection{Direct prediction across tasks with parametric DNNs / PINNs}

 As a baseline, DNN and PINN models are trained with SGD (ADAM) based on data-driven loss and PINN (data and physics) loss respectively, and applied to predictions for unseen tasks based on interpolation.
-We explore different MLP architectures and configurations as per Suppl.
+We explore different MLP configurations as per Suppl.
 Table~\ref{tab:baseline_model} in order to more fairly compare the best performance across different models.

 Critically, when making a direct prediction for a new task, the respective baseline DNN and PINN models do not explicitly incorporate (and guarantee compliance with) the known physics prior.
-Although it is possible that the parametric PINN has learned a more physically-consistent prediction from the physics loss during training, compliance is not guaranteed for a new task.
+Although the parametric PINN can learn a more physically-consistent prediction from the physics loss during training, compliance is not guaranteed for a new task.

 In addition, the new tasks must follow an \textit{a priori} determined input parameterization for interpolation.
 For example, the DNN and PINN models for convection-diffusion need to be \textit{a priori} set-up with $(x, \alpha)$ as inputs to enable predictions across different $\alpha$'s.
 In contrast, the Baldwinian-PINN is parameterization-agnostic, and does not require any input parameterization for predictions of new tasks.